Optimizing Rank for High-Fidelity Implicit Neural Representations: Experiments

 \subsubsection{Image Overfitting}

 Following~\citet{dupont2021coin, saragadam2023wire}, we evaluate image representation performance on the Kodak dataset \citep{kodak1991} ($768\times512$ resolution).
 Our setup exactly matches \citet{saragadam2023wire}, with all hyperparameters detailed in Appendix~\ref{sec:image-overfitting-hyperparameters}.
 Results are reported in \autoref{tab:image-overfitting}, with representative reconstructions shown in \autoref{fig:teaser}.
 Orthogonalized optimization yields substantial and consistent improvements across all models.
-For ReLU-based INRs, the PSNR increases by $\sim$\SIrange[range-phrase = --, range-units = single]{7}{8}{\decibel} with Muon, bringing a plain \textbf{ReLU MLP to parity with Fourier Feature Networks} (FFNs)~\cite{tancik2020fourier} trained using the Adam optimizer.
+For ReLU-based INRs, the PSNR increases by $\sim$\SIrange[range-phrase = --, range-units = single]{7}{8}{\decibel} with Muon, bringing a plain \textbf{ReLU MLP to parity with FFNs} ~\cite{tancik2020fourier} trained using the Adam optimizer.
 This is a remarkable result: despite the long-standing belief that standard MLPs cannot capture high-frequency content, orthogonalization of the updates alone closes this performance gap.
+Importantly, this holds across different $\sigma$ values for FFNs as demonstrated in \autoref{tab:sigma-ablation}, where Muon consistently outperforms Adam-based FFNs.
+The optimizer-level improvement is thus additive on top of input-level interventions instead of a compensation for a poorly chosen~$\sigma$, consistent with our framework's view that input- and optimization-level interventions act on distinct, complementary axes.

 Beyond ReLU networks, we also observe significant gains ($\sim$\SIrange[range-phrase = --, range-units = single]{2}{4}{\decibel}) for Gaussian-MLPs, SIREN, and FINER, highlighting that orthogonalized optimization improves reconstruction accuracy of INRs across different architectures.\footnote{Real-valued variant of WIRE used.
 Complex-valued version performed inferior for both Adam and Muon in our experiments.} These improvements not only hold for intensity-based PSNR and SSIM but also apply to the arguably more relevant perceptual metric LPIPS.
+As a further baseline, we compare against the sign-based optimizer Lion~\citep{chen2023symbolic} (\cref{tab:stable-rank-lion,tab:lion-image-overfitting-psnr}).
+Lion does not consistently preserve stable rank and trails Muon in both rank and reconstruction quality, indicating the gains come from orthogonalized updates rather than simply switching away from Adam.